ZupIT/horusec-docs/content/en/docs/References/CLI.md

 horusec start
 ```

-When you run the start command, there are some configuration it can be changed.
-These configurations can happen of 3 ways:
+When you run the start command, there are 3 ways configurations can change:

 * Configuration files;
 * Environment variables;
 * Flags.

 {{% alert color="info" %}}
-One replacing the other and the flag is the highest level.
+One configuration can replace the other and the flag is the highest level.
 {{% /alert %}}

 ### 2. version

-It is used when you want verify which version Horusec is lately.
+It is used when you want to verify which is the latest Horusec's version.

 ## **Global flags**